 - Objective D. Capabilities to minimise the impacts of a cyber security incident on the delivery of essential services including the restoration of those services where necessary eg. Response and recovery planning, improvements

-Hmm hello, haven’t we seem something very similar to this before somewhere??
+Hmm hello, haven’t we seen something very similar to this before somewhere??
 Might that be the standard by which I live and breathe every day … my trusted friend ISO27001?? #GibbsRule39 – There’s no such thing as a coincidence!

 So for those organisations that meet the criteria of an OES there is a pretty obvious direction to take.
 One certification.
 Many compliances.
 Fewer penalties.
 That’s not great English but you get the gist.